Milwaukee Shooting Lawyers

 Let a Team of Experienced and Client-Focused Attorneys Protect Your Gun Rights

-If you have been accused of a gun-related crime like illegal possession or shooting, Ritter & Kremer Law is here to help.
+If you have been accused of a gun-related crime like illegal possession or shooting, Ritter Law Office, LLP is here to help.
 We have been defending clients for a collective 43 years, and we genuinely care about your rights as a defendant.
 The court system can feel impersonal and overwhelming, but we are here to provide an experienced and calming presence to guide you through your defense.

 Open and Concealed Carry in Wisconsin